 June 2010 Rate Case.
-The order on rehearing issued by the Public Utility Commission of Texas (Texas Utility Commission) in connection with our 2010 rate case was appealed to the Texas courts by various parties and we currently expect a trial will be scheduled for December 2012.
+The order on rehearing issued by the Public Utility Commission of Texas (Texas Utility Commission) in connection with our 2010 rate case was appealed to the Texas courts by various parties and a trial is scheduled for December 2012.

 Other.
-In May 2012, we filed an application with the Texas Utility Commission requesting approval to recover a total of approximately \$48.6 million in 2013 consisting of: (1) estimated 2013 energy efficiency program costs of \$42.9 million; (2) a credit of \$1.8 million related to the over-recovery of 2011 program costs; (3) a performance incentive for 2011 program achievements of \$6.3 million; (4) \$1.1 million for anticipated 2013 evaluation measurement and verification expenses; and (5) certain rate case expenses.
-The proposed adjustments are expected to take effect with the commencement of our January 2013 billing month.
+In May 2012, we filed an application, subsequently modified consistent with the Texas Utility Commission's preliminary order, requesting approval to recover a total of approximately \$47.5 million in 2013 consisting of: (1) estimated 2013 energy efficiency program costs of \$42.9 million; (2) a credit of \$1.8 million related to the over-recovery of 2011 program costs; (3) a performance incentive for 2011 program achievements of \$6.3 million and (4) certain rate case expenses.
+In October 2012, the Texas Utility Commission approved a settlement agreement filed by the parties to recover a total of \$46.2 million.
+The \$1.3 million reduction was attributable to settlement spending from our 2006 rate settlement included in the 2011 performance incentive calculation.
+The settlement preserves our right to appeal the reduction in our requested performance bonus amount.
+The rates will take effect with the commencement of our January 2013 billing month.

-Debt Financing Transaction.
+Debt Financing Transactions.
 In January 2012, Bond Company IV issued \$1.695 billion of transition bonds in three tranches with interest rates ranging from 0.9012% to 3.0282% and final maturity dates ranging from April 15, 2018 to October 15, 2025.
-Through the issuance of the transition bonds, we recovered the Recoverable True-Up Balance, less approximately \$10.4 million of offering expenses.
+Through the issuance of the transition bonds, we recovered the additional true-up balance of \$1.695 billion, less approximately \$10.4 million of offering expenses.
 The transition bonds will be repaid over time through a charge imposed on customers in our service territory.